 Having reviewed information about the local community it appears the population of the school reflects the diversity of the community.
 Some families in the community may choose to send their children to other schools (eg: a Catholic Primary or private school).
-However, in the past 5 years school admissions have been mostly within the catchment and St Andrew's is heavily oversubscribed.
-We judge that there is a need for a specific equality objective related to school admissions for our double year group, where the catchment has widened beyond the designated LA boundaries.
+However, in the past 5 years school admissions have been mostly within the catchment and St Andrew's is oversubscribed.
+We do not require a specific objective at this time.